feliixx/mongoplayground/README.md

   - a database can't contain more than **10 collections**
   - a collection can't contain more than **100 documents**
-  - all collections are capped to a size of **100*1024 bytes**, see [mongodb capped collections](https://docs.mongodb.com/manual/core/capped-collections/) for details

   ### Queries